 Find your themes on the Themes page.
 You can create a new theme by selecting Create New Theme on the top right corner.

-Choose a theme to view it with all the blocks that have been added to the theme.
-The first element in the list is the theme itself.
-Clicking on this item will open the theme editor where you can edit all values of the corresponding theme.
+Clicking on the theme from the list will open the theme editor where you can edit all of its default styling.
 Select the Manage Blocks button to add or remove blocks associated with the theme.

 The Theme Editor